pritambios/coding-standard/README.md

     resources :comments
   end
   ```
-* Skip unnecessary routes if those routes are not using `except/only`
+* Left unnecessary routes if those routes are not used.
+Use `except/only` for the purpose.

   ```ruby
   resources :users, except: [:show]